amityadav/AWS-SAA-C02-Notes-2020/Course/Compute/EC2/README.md

 ### CloudWatch - Lab

-* Standard monitoring is 5 min and * Detailed monitoring is 1 min (you will be charged for it)
+* Standard monitoring is 5 min and detailed monitoring is 1 min (you will be charged for it)
 * Dashboard used to visualize what's happening with your AWS environment.
 * Alarms can be set to notify when a specific threshold is hit
 * Events can be used to perform actions when state changes happen in your AWS resources.